5 Benefits of Induction Cooktops

 ©iStockphoto.com/sugar0607

-One of the biggest selling points of the induction cooktop is speed.
-It simply takes less time to cook food because the pan heats up quicker.
-That's because while both gas and electric cooktops use a middleman to transfer heat to the pan -- flames and an electric burner, respectively -- an induction cooktop generates heat directly in the pan.
+One of the biggest selling points of the induction stove is speed.
+It simply takes less time to cook food because the pan surface heats up quicker.
+That's because while both gas stoves and electric cooktops use a middleman to transfer heat to the pan — flames and an electric burner, respectively — an induction cooktop generates heat directly in the pan.

-Electromagnetic activity in the cooktop triggers electromagnetic activity in the pan, and the pan itself heats up (see How Induction Cooktops Work for more on this process).
+Electromagnetic activity in the cooktop triggers electromagnetic energy in the pan, and the pan itself gets a rapid rise of heat (see How Induction Cooktops Work for more on this process).
 The pan is the starting point of the heat.
-Since there are fewer steps involved in heating the cookware, it takes less time for the heat to get to the food -- 25 percent to 50 percent less time, on average.
+Since there are fewer steps involved in heating the cookware, it takes less time for the heat to get to the food — 25 percent to 50 percent less time, on average.

 Advertisement